click on the menu below to navigate this site

 Tuesday, November 19, 2007

-I woke up this morning from the first night sleeping on board the M/V Ushuaia and from the first real sleep I had in days.
-As had been predicted the Drake Passage was very rough due to the high winds of 30 to 40 mph.
+I woke up this morning after the first night sleeping on board the M/V Ushuaia and from the first real sleep I've had in days.
+As had been predicted, the Drake Passage was very rough due to the high winds of 30 to 40 mph.

-However I slept like a baby due, in most part, to the motion sickness patch I was wearing and to the lack of sleep I have had since leaving Miami.
-The side effect of wearing the patch is a dry mouth; which is a small price to pay for not getting seasick.
+However, I slept like a baby, thanks mostly to the motion sickness patch I was wearing and the lack of sleep I’d accumulated since leaving Miami.
+The side effect of wearing the patch is a dry mouth, but that’s a small price to pay for avoiding seasickness.

-Lawrence and I spent a good amount of time on deck exploring the ship and experiencing the naked force of the open water in the Drake Passage.
-I tested out some of my cold weather gear and it works like a charm.
-Mind you it was only 6 degrees centigrade on deck with a wind chill well below zero; so this is not anywhere near as cold as it will get at the Antarctic Peninsula.
+Lawrence and I spent a good amount of time on deck exploring the ship and experiencing the raw power of the open water in the Drake Passage.
+I tested out some of my cold-weather gear, and it worked like a charm.
+Mind you, it was only 6 degrees Celsius on deck with a wind chill well below zero.
+This is not anywhere near as cold as it will get at the Antarctic Peninsula.

-As you can see from this shot our ship was being followed by kestrels and albatross.
-They followed us for two days without ever landing on the ship.
-They just bobbed up and down in the wind wake generated by the ship; simply amazing.
+As you can see from this shot, our ship was being followed by kestrels and albatrosses.
+They followed us for two days without ever landing on the ship, simply bobbing up and down in the wind wake generated by the ship.
+It was amazing to witness.

 I had another good night of sleep last night.
-Not much was happening onboard, before dinner they showed a movie, then they served dinner.
-Many people did not attend this meal due to motion sickness but I found I could eat.
-The galley became very empty during the crossing of the passage.
-Even the crew were sick.
-At one point the meals became self serve as there were no crew well enough to work.
-I had another early night this night.
+Not much was happening onboard.
+Before dinner, they showed a movie, then served dinner.
+Many people skipped this meal due to motion sickness, but I found I could eat.
+The galley was nearly empty during the crossing of the passage.
+Even the crew got sick.
+At one point, meals became self-serve because there weren’t enough crew members well enough to work.
+I had another early night.

-Another day on the Drake Passage, and we had 40 knot winds which produced 12 foot waves!
-The temperature dropped below freezing and I saw it snow over the open ocean for the first time in my life.
-It was a very tough day though with many people experiencing motion sickness including myself.
+Another day on the Drake Passage, and we had 40-knot winds which produced 12-foot waves!
+The temperature dropped below freezing, and I saw snow over the open ocean for the first time in my life.
+It was a very tough day with many people experiencing motion sickness, including myself.

-But around 8:00 p.m. local time we saw our first icebergs and then landfall!
-We ate dinner, which I was able to hold down, then we had a landing party briefing in anticipation of our first trip to an Antarctic beach.
-I am off to bed now and looking forward to walking on the Antarctic tomorrow.
-It seems like a dream, the whole thing.
-Perhaps this feeling is due to the seasickness medication, or the constant rolling motion of the waves, or perhaps because it just is.
+But around 8:00 p.m. local time, we saw our first icebergs and then landfall!
+We ate dinner, which I was able to hold down, and then had a landing party briefing in anticipation of our first trip to an Antarctic beach.
+I’m off to bed now and looking forward to walking on Antarctic soil tomorrow.
+It all feels like a dream—perhaps it’s the seasickness medication, the constant rolling of the waves, or maybe it just is.

 Drake Passage Video